 Why do I have a weak urinary flow?
 What causes a poor urinary stream?
 Moreover, how can I improve, treat or fix my situation?

 I will try to answer all of your questions.

 Weak urinary stream occurs in the following situations:

 A weak urinary stream can sporadically happen when you urinate and have an overfull bladder.
 It typically occurs in the morning when your bladder has overfilled during the night.
 Then, urination is hard to start (hesitancy), and you cannot hold a regular stream.

 A benign, enlarged prostate is one common cause of slow urine flow in men.
 It is the most common cause in older men.
 In addition, young males may experience an inflammation of the prostate called prostatitis.
 In these situations, the prostate increases its volume and obstructs the urethra.
 Consequently, urination becomes complicated and slow.

 Frequent urination and poor ejaculation often accompany poor urinary stream in prostate diseases.

 Postmenopausal women may have a weak urinary stream because of the under-activity of the bladder muscle.
-The bladder contracts slower and the urine flow is weak.
+The bladder contracts slower, and the urine flow is weak.

-In all cases, the patient needs bladder catheterization (temporary or permanent) to void the bladder and preserve the kidney function.
+In all cases, the patient needs bladder catheterization (temporary or permanent) to void the bladder and preserve kidney function.